mpaquette/gnlc_waveform/README.md

 **io_waveform.py** Contains reading function for gradient waveforms.

+**vector_math.py** contains functions to generate and manipulate eigenvectors in the frame of tensor generation.

+**tensor_math.py** contains functions to manipulate tensors and generate dMRI signal.

+**dtd_cov.py** contains a simplistic version of Westin2016 DTD covariance model.

 Various (overlapping) example serves as documentation for the various functions.

 **example1.py** loads a Topgaard waveform and numerically computes q-vector and B-tensor.